profullstackdeveloper/test-calculator/README.md

 ## First Step (Unit test for server)

-Before start running, you need to install Node.js.
+Before start running, you need to install Node.js and install node packages for node command.

+    npm install

 Next, you have to install node packages for server.